-I’ve always liked Five Sen5es at the Westin KL because the place is so darn chic.
+I’ve always liked Five Sen5es, at one of the best Kuala Lumpur hotels, the Westin KL, because the place is so darn chic.

 It just oozes class, and the food is awesome too.
 I also like the fact that when you dine there, you are supposed to use all your 5 senses – sight, sound, smell, taste and touch.
 I couldn’t wait to see what their Chinese New Year Menu looked like.

 Yes indeed, Chinese New Year is a little like Thanksgiving where there’s celebration, massive feasting, visiting relatives and where ornate, wildly colored dragons, kamquat trees, and generally, decorations that are “red” in colour, are used to decorate the place for good luck.
 Chinese restaurants will inadvertently be serving up dishes with names that mean “good luck” and “fortune”.

 Tossing the Yee Sang.. the higher the better!

 And this Year of the Snake is no exception either.
 Yee Sang is of course the highlight of the Chinese New Year dinner, and a variety of other fine dishes will soon follow suit.

 Sometimes more of the yee sang ends up on the table rather than in the dish.
 That’s ok, it just means that you are really good at Lo Hei (tossing the Yee Sang) and well on your way to increased prosperity, abundance and vigor.
 The bigger the mess on the table, the better.